Gaspé Peninsula

 The Gaspé Peninsula is slightly larger than Belgium, at 31075 km2.
 The population is 140,599 as of the 2011 census.
-It is also noted as being the only region outside the Channel Islands to contain native speakers of Jersey Norman.
+It is also noted as the only region outside the Channel Islands to contain native speakers of Jersey Norman.

 Geography

 Sea cliffs dominate the peninsula's northern shore along the St. Lawrence River.
 Cap Gaspé, jutting into the Gulf of St. Lawrence, is the easternmost point of the peninsula.
-Percé Rock (or Rocher Percé), an island pierced by a natural arch, is located just offshore of the peninsula's eastern end.
-The peninsula's interior is a rugged northward continuation of the Appalachian Mountains called the Chic-Chocs, with Mont Jacques-Cartier at 1268 m the peninsula's highest peak.
+Percé Rock (or Rocher Percé), an island pierced by a natural arch, is just offshore of the peninsula's eastern end.
+The peninsula's interior is a rugged northward continuation of the Appalachian Mountains called the Chic-Chocs, with Mount Jacques-Cartier at 1268 m the peninsula's highest peak.